sophieSpacee/Project_5_OC_21032021/README.md

 # SophieGauthier_5_21032021

 To start this project :
-1. Clone backeng repository on your computer : https://github.com/OpenClassrooms-Student-Center/JWDP5.git
+1. With your terminal, open Backend folder
-2. With your terminal, go to Backend folder
+3. From within the Backend project folder, run `npm install`.
-3. Write the command "node server"
+4. Run the server with `node server`.
 4. Open index.html